 Art is about the senses.
 Art is about saying yes to joy.
-Chandini Harlalka, art expert and creative art therapist rejects the widely held notion about art being elite.
+Chandini Harlalka, an art expert and creative art therapist, rejects the widely held notion about art being elite.
 She says, “Art falsely appears unapproachable.
-However, once you strip art of these commonly held notions, art truly becomes for one and all.”
+However, once you strip the art of these commonly held notions, art truly becomes for one and all.”

 I. Test the Grounds – Where do you begin when you know nothing about art?
-Krittika Narula, Delhi-based art curator and expert advises those who are new to art to visit as many galleries and museums as they can.
+Krittika Narula, Delhi-based art curator, and expert advises those who are beginners to art to visit as many galleries and museums as they can.
 She says, “The aim of this exercise is mainly to see as much art as possible and become visually ‘comfortable’ with the experience.
 This definitely helps you figure out your personal taste.
-Also pay attention to the medium – are you looking at a watercolor on paper, oil on canvas or an etching?.
+Also, pay attention to the medium – are you looking at a watercolor on paper, oil on canvas, or an etching?.
 Cultivating an enthusiasm and curiosity about art is what makes it exciting.”

 If you are intimidated by the idea of walking into galleries, online galleries give you the freedom to browse art right from your home.
 Visiting galleries, art exhibitions and shows are great ways of finding artworks that you love too.